ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   2. Using the DNS Manager, add a new A record to the corresponding `ocp` zone.
 When you create the A record, make sure the option to create associated PTR record is selected.

 7. Approve any certificate signing requests (CSRs) from the bastion.
 During the provisioning of the new worker, you might have to [approve CSRs](https://docs.openshift.com/container-platform/4.4/installing/installing_vsphere/installing-vsphere.html#installation-approve-csrs_installing-vsphere){:external} from the bastion.
-  1. Log in to the bastion as the `root` user and change to the bastion installation directory, as described in [OpenShift bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).
+  1. Log in to the bastion as the `root` user and change to the bastion installation directory, as described in [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).
   2. Before you can run any commands, you must authenticate to OpenShift.
     * If authentication is not configured and you are using the default `kubeadmin` account and password, run the command `export KUBECONFIG=auth/kubeconfig` and verify that you are authenticated by running the command `./oc whoami`.
     * If other backends or users are authenticated, log in by using one of those accounts as explained in the Red Hat OpenShift documentation, for example, by running the command `./oc login`.